whitneyburton/portfolios/students/1505/samson-brock/20151002-samson-brock-m3.markdown

 always brings a positive attitude."
 - Michael Dorrance

+"Sam is an extremely hard worker and active supporter of the Turing community.
+He is focused on the work at hand and commits to finishing projects."
+- Anonymous

 ### Playing a Part

 On Wednesday, August 19, I organized a Denver Cruiser Ride social event.